-A settlement agreement is a legally binding contract between an employee and employer which settles claims (usually present or future) that the employee may have against their employer.
-An agreement can only be recognised in law if an independent solicitor or adviser certifies the agreement.
-Our specialist employment team can advise you on your settlement agreement and your rights.
+An employment settlement agreement is a legally binding contract that fully and finally settles employment claims.
+An agreement can only be recognised in law if an independent solicitor advises you and certifies the agreement.
+Our expert settlement agreement solicitors & barristers can advise you on your settlement agreement for a fixed fee from just £1750 plus VAT (usually paid for by the Employer).

 What is a settlement agreement?